Linda Hultin Winn Speaking: God Moments

 In the fifth grade, Miss Mae Shelton at Washington Elementary School in Kingsport, Tennessee asked my class, “Who has a vocabulary?”
 I sat stunned that I didn’t even know what a vocabulary was, so I slowly turned around to see if any hands went up.
 None.
 Whew!
 I wasn’t alone.
 From that moment on, I wanted a vocabulary, whatever it was, of my very own.

 Years later, after a B.S. from Tennessee Tech, an M.A.T. from Winthrop University in South Carolina, plus 15 post-master’s hours, and a Professional Rating from the Professional Tennis Registry, I became a tennis analyst and writer for a professional tennis journal and other tennis magazines.
 From there, God placed a series of people in my life to lead me from serving on the tennis court to service in The King’s court.
-Since then I’ve written 200+ columns for The Intercessor, some of which are posted on my blog, Light’s On.
+Since then my faith-based articles have appeared in HomeLife Magazine, Guideposts' The Best Angel Stories, The Intercessor, and my blog, Light’s On.
 My first book, Happy Tails, was published by Thomas Nelson in 2008.

 Linda Hultin Winn